How to Plan the Best Trip to Rarotonga

 - Jump on a lagoon cruise with Captain Tama’s or Koka

-- Be mesmerised at an island night at Te Vara Nui Village
+- Be mesmerised by an island night at Te Vara Nui Village

 - Check out the underwater world and a shipwreck on the Raro Reef Sub